The homeware market is now worth $226m in the US, and it’s one that fashion-first retailers are starting to take a hearty slice of.

 Brands are now selling a lifestyle that stretches far beyond clothes and encompasses our living spaces.

-They want to become a one-stop shop for customers and are utilizing an existing and existing customer-base to sell homeware successfully.
+They want to become a one-stop shop for customers and are utilizing an existing customer-base to sell homeware successfully.

 Last year, H&M expanded its modest range of candles, ceramics and cushion covers into Scandi-perfect furniture and lighting, and opened its first interiors-only concept store in April 2019.
 Around the same time Zara announced plans to incorporate the currently-separate Zara Home into its stores, and stock homeware goods on the Zara website by 2020.
 In January 2019, ASOS released their first homeware collection – ASOS Supply – which features on-trend pieces for those on a budget.